 The firm is made up of 10 attorneys.
 All of our partners are former state or federal prosecutors.
 Together we have over 100 years of experience in criminal law and we have tried over 550 jury trials.
 Four of our attorneys are Board Certified Criminal Specialists, which is the highest designation that any criminal defense attorney can reach in Texas.

 First, understand there is no such thing as the universally “best” criminal defense attorney.
 Even among the premier defense attorneys in the state, different attorneys bring different talents and different experiences to the table.
 It is part of the reason we have a team approach to our cases – we discuss cases and together identify issues that can be exploited or presented to best defend our clients.
-We have prepared the following list of attorneys at our firm to help you select the best lead attorney for your case, although all our attorneys are here to help you whenever you have a question about your case.

 The cost of defending a criminal case can vary greatly.
 So too will the quotes a person will receive from different attorneys for the same case.
 So how much should a defense attorney cost?